Holistic Visual-Textual Sentiment Analysis with Prior Models: Experiments

-\textbf{MVSA-Single and MVSA-Multiple.} The MVSA dataset~\cite{MVSA} was collected from Twitter posts with both text and image.
-MVSA-Single contains 4,869 image-text pairs and each image-text pair contains a human-annotated sentiment label, i.e., positive, negative, or neutral.
-The MVSA-Multiple dataset contains 19,600 image-text pairs, and each sample is labeled by three annotators.
-Following the preprocessing procedure of~\citet{xu2017multisentinet}, we collect 4,511 and 17,025 image-text pairs from MVSA-Single and MVSA-Multiple, respectively.
+\nb{MVSA-Single and MVSA-Multiple.} These datasets contain $4,869$ and $19,600$ image-text pairs from Twitter.
+Each pair is assigned a human-annotated sentiment label (positive, negative, neutral).
+We follow the preprocessing procedure of~\cite{xu2017multisentinet} to remove pairs with conflicting sentiments in two modalities or disagreement among annotators.
+This results in $4,511$ and $17,025$ pairs for MVSA-Single and MVSA-Multiple, respectively.

-\textbf{TumEmo.} TumEmo~\cite{yang2020image} is a large visual-textual emotion dataset consists of 195,265 image-text pairs collected from Tumblr.
-The ground truth emotional annotation of each pair is labeled by a set of rules pre-defined on text, where an image-text pair is categorized into one of seven emotional classes (i.e., angry, bored, calm, fearful, happy, loving, and sad) if the text contains certain keywords related to that emotion class.
-All hashtags that could reveal the ground truth label are removed.
+\nb{TumEmo.} TumEmo~\cite{yang2020image} is a large visual-textual emotion dataset containing $195,265$ image-text pairs from Tumblr, classified into seven emotion classes (i.e., angry, bored, calm, fearful, happy, loving, and sad) if the hashtags in the text contain certain keywords related to that emotion class.
+We adhere to the original study's methodology, removing all hashtags that could reveal the ground truth label.

-For the pre-processing of the text data, we follow BERTweet's normalization procedure, where emojis, user names, and URLs are replaced with special placeholders.
-Besides, all the usages of punctuations and abbreviations are made consistent among sentences.
-Table~\ref{table:datasets summary} shows the detailed statistics of the datasets after pre-processing.
+We follow BERTweet's normalization procedure for text preprocessing, where emojis, user mentions, and URLs are replaced with special tokens, and the use of punctuation and abbreviations is standardized across sentences.
+Table~\ref{table:datasets summary} shows the detailed statistics of the datasets after preprocessing.
+For each dataset, we adopt an 8:1:1 split ratio for the training, validation, and test sets in a stratified manner, where the distributions of annotation labels are consistent across these sets.
+Pre-trained features are extracted once and saved for reuse.

-Since all three visual-textual sentiment datasets do not provide the official train-test lists, most existing methods split the train and test set randomly.
-For a fair comparison, we follow the same split of~\citet{li2022clmlf}\footnote{\url{https://github.com/Link-Li/CLMLF/tree/main/dataset/data}} for the two MVSA datasets, and follow~\citet{yang2021multimodal}\footnote{\url{https://github.com/YangXiaocui1215/MGNNS/tree/master/data}} for the TumEmo dataset, where only a subset of TumEmo is used.
-To better evaluate the effectiveness of our framework, we additionally conduct a 10-fold cross-validation for the two MVSA datasets and train the model with the entire TumEmo dataset in our ablation study.